ssambinelli/ssambinelli/README.md

 - :closed_book: Recent graduate from Coding Dojo Software Development Bootcamp and currently persuing a Computer Science Degree

-- :green_book: I have a background in Data Analysis, tech and chemistry
+- :green_book: I have a background in Data Analysis, Tech and Chemistry

 - 👨‍💻 You can check some of my projects at [https://ssambinelli.github.io/portfolio/](https://ssambinelli.github.io/portfolio/)